Tara’s Danger Mouse DNA-VP

 It was a tough choice but the dog I settled on for his sire was a using dog owned by the husband of a woman who’s become my mentor, Sarah Martin.
 She’s a rancher in Canada who understands exactly what I’m looking for as well as the pain points I have about homes, Aussie politics, and the need for consistency in a line.
 If she felt Rush was a good fit for Rippa after our discussions, I decided it was.

 I’m pretty proud to say that he and his litter brother to be delivering on my requests.

 As a super bonus, he also seems to be put together exceptionally well.
 I was biking him around Nationals and he was catching people’s eyes with his movement.
 I’ve had a few ASCA Breeder Judges get their hands on him and be very impressed with what they see.
 When he matures out a bit and grows some hair, it might be fun to see if a little ranch dog can get a Championship in conformation.

 We’ve had him on goats, sheep, and cattle and he is a lot of dog, but that’s what I wanted and was hoping for.
 He works naturally wide and has an exceptional amount of feel for his stock when he’s thinking.
 Solid sense of group, plenty of grit and appropriate bite.
 Lots of independent thinking, changes tact depending on what he wants.
 I haven’t put a lot of commands on him yet, but so far he’s oozing natural talent.
-He gets insecure when I start to teach him new things but I like that – his granddam would just push through her way and his dam would quit me if she didn’t get it.
+STRONG drive to work and no quit.
+He gets insecure when I start to teach him new things or put him in a new sitation but I like that – his granddam would just push through her way and his dam would quit me if she didn’t get it.
 The insecurity is a nice tool for helping me step back and reassess without getting us into trouble.
 He’s making me a better handler.

 Here’s a video of him working close up in an arena: